 We will also look at some of those calculations.
-As I said, once we know the power, we can calculate the energy, so we are going to do some exercises.
+Once we know the power, we can calculate the energy.
 For example, a computer consumes some power, the rate at which energy is drawn, and if we use the computer for so many hours, what is the energy consumption by this computer?
 We can do the same thing for a refrigerator, or we can do it for any other appliance that you use at home.
 These are common appliances that we are using every day in our lives.
-When we add up the energy consumed by a computer, by a toaster, by an oven, by a refrigerator, by lighting, etc. at your place, you get, basically, energy consumption of all your equipment for a day.
+When we add up the energy consumed by a computer, by a toaster, by an oven, by a refrigerator, by lighting, etc., at your place then you get energy consumption of all your equipment for a day.
 So we are going to do that and calculate energy consumption for a day, and then for a month, and we can calculate also the electric bill for one whole month -- that would be our objective in this lesson.

 Be careful, again, because the distinction between energy and power is a very important concept.
 Forms of energy and the units in which we measure energy are the concepts that we will be looking at in this wonderful lesson.
 All Right!
 Why Wait?
 Let’s go and start our lesson.

 What is Energy?

 When thinking about energy the following questions may come to mind:

 - Where is it coming from?